 - 1 handful of coarse salt

-- extra: about 15g of child flakes or chili powder, dried onion flakes, fennel seeds, or dried rosemary, thyme, sage, or even spices such as curry, paprika, or cumin.
+- extra: about 3½ teaspoons (15g) of a mix or of individual spices: red pepper flakes or chili powder, dried onion flakes, fennel seeds, dried rosemary, thyme, sage, curry, paprika, or cumin.
+Whatever you like.

-- Sift the flour into the bowl of your stand mixer, or in a big bowl if you don’t use it; add salt and oil;
+- Sift the flour into the bowl of your stand mixer, a KitchenAid, or in a big bowl if you don’t have one.
+Add salt and oil;

-- Add the wine and mix until well combined;
+- Add the wine to the flour mixture until well combined;

-- If you want, add here the extra ingredients to your taste;
+- If you want, add the spices, according to your taste;

-- Remove the dough from the bowl, and knead until a smooth and elastic dough;
+- Remove the dough from the bowl, and knead it until a smooth and elastic dough;

-- Wrap into cling film and set aside for about 20-30 minutes; if it’s a hot day, put it into the fridge;
+- Wrap it in plastic wrap and set aside for about 20-30 minutes.
+If it’s hot out, put the dough in the fridge;

-- Cut walnut sized pieces of dough and roll them out into 6cm (2,5 inch) ropes (try not to heat them too much with your hands).
-If everything is ok, you have even smooth ropes, without any cracks;
+- Cut walnut-sized pieces of dough and roll them out into 2.5-inch (6cm) ropes.
+Work quickly so the dough doesn’t get too warm.
+If everything is ok, you should have smooth ropes without any cracks;

 - If they fall apart, knead the dough again with a splash of water and set aside for a little time, then starts rolling out again;